Snozzberries/snozzberries.github.io/_posts/2022-05-19-powershell-profiles-with-wsl.md

 }
 ```

-The next check the profile looks for is a couple of dependencies that require operating specific procedures to validate.
+The next check the profile looks for is a couple of dependencies that require operating system specific procedures to validate.
 These sections both verify that the CaskaydiaCove Nerd Font family is available and that Oh My Posh is installed.

-The font family provides all the beautiful icons that provide the great context in the prompt and shell.
+The font family provides all the beautiful icons for the great context in the prompt and shell.
 Oh My Posh allows us to dynamically change the shell’s prompt given different configurations.

 In Linux we also define an environment variable in PowerShell for temporary files, and will perform an install of Oh My Posh if it is not found.